This document is a usage manual for JEB. The latest version is available online.

 - The first part of this guide is a user manual that covers basic usage related to analyzing, decompiling and debugging applications (Android apps, as well as native binaries).
 It is not an exhaustive resource.
 We recommend visiting our blog for additional, pointed resources describing a variety of use cases.

-- The second half is a developer portal for advanced users who will want to use the JEB API to script tasks, develop plugins, or even craft their own front-ends.
+- The second part is a developer portal for users who want to use the JEB API to script tasks, develop plugins, or even craft their own front-ends.
 Alongside these pages, the API reference documentation website will be an indispensable resource.

 javabinary must be accessible from the

 - Optionally, you may also want to set a